ChuanxinZhai/WM9A4-Digital-Development-with-Python/README.md

 This repository contributes 10% to the module's mark.

-##### For teacher:
+#### For teacher:
-I hope you can check my code carefully, because I tried really hard to get a high score.
+I hope you can check my code carefully, because I tried really hard to maintain my repository.
+I really want to get a high score in this module.
 Thanks for your patience!

-For classmates:
+#### For classmates:
 It is only a demonstration for you to reference, so please do not copy my codes directly.
 Add your personal thought!

 ### Author